vuejs/pinia/packages/docs/core-concepts/actions.md

 ## Usage with the Options API

-For the following examples, we'll be assuming you've created the following store:
+For the following examples, you can assume the following store was created:

 ```js
 // Example File Path: